Ambient567/AI-Application/README.md

 1. Navigate through the folders based on each topic
 2. Review examples and prompt structures
-3. Run any scripts (if included)
+3. Run any scripts
 4. Experiment by modifying prompts and observing outputs

 ## ⚙️ Requirements

 - Python 3.x
-- OpenAI API (for practical implementations)
+- OpenAI API
 - Basic understanding of programming concepts

 ## 📝 Notes